-This program option is designed for junior and sophomore level students who were unable to enroll in ROTC during their first two academic years.
-The two-year program substitutes a five-week Army leadership intern program at Fort Knox, Kentucky, for the MIL 100- and 200-level courses.
-This leadership orientation is designed for sophomores with no prior military training.
-Students should attend the Leadership Training Course (LTC) between their sophomore and junior years.
+This program option is designed for junior and sophomore level students who wer unable to enroll in ROTC during their first two academic years.
+The two-year program substitutes a five-week Army leadership intern program at Fort Knox, Kentucky, for th MIL 100- and 200-level courses.
+This leadership orientation is designed for sophomore with no prior military training.
+Students should attend the Leadership Training Cours (LTC) between their sophomore and junior years.